Cluster algebraic interpretation of infinite friezes: Introduction

-In this paper, we study infinite friezes whose entries are Laurent polynomials (as opposed to positive integers).
-Our first result (Theorem~\ref{thm:Frieze_Laurent}) is a construction of an infinite frieze where the entries of the frieze correspond to Laurent polynomials associated to generalized peripheral arcs.
 We go on to describe nice symmetries and properties that this frieze pattern satisfies.
 In Section~\ref{sec:proof_progression_formulas}, we introduce \emph{complementary arcs}, which are arcs between the same two vertices in a surface, but of alternate direction.
 Complementary arcs give rise to a special type of symmetry, which we call \emph{complement symmetry}, in an infinite frieze.
 This complement symmetry reduces to glide-symmetry in a finite frieze pattern because complementary arcs in a polygon give rise to the same entry (matching number/arc/Laurent polynomial) in a finite frieze.
 We use these complementary arcs to describe \emph{progressions} of arcs in the frieze (Theorem~\ref{thm:progression_formula}).
 In Section~\ref{sec:brac_and_growth}, we discuss \emph{growth coefficients} (first defined in~\cite{BFPT16}) of the frieze, and show that they are equal to Laurent polynomials corresponding to certain curves called \emph{bracelets} in the surface.
-Bracelets are associated to important cluster algebra elements which have been studied by many, including~\cite{SZ04,DT13,MW13,MSW13,DT14,CS15a,CS15b}.
+Bracelets are associated to important cluster algebra elements~\cite{SZ04,DT13,MW13,MSW13,DT14,CS15a,CS15b}.
 In Section \ref{sec:recursive}, we state further algebraic and combinatorial results involving the relationship between complementary arcs.

-Finally, in Appendix~\ref{appendix:BCI_Tpath}, we extend previous unpublished work of Carroll-Price~\cite{CP03} to provide a bijection between BCI tuples~\cite{BCI74} and $T$-paths (as in~\cite{Sch08Tpath,ST09}).
+Finally, recall from above, the work of Broline, Crowe, and Isaacs \cite{BCI74} provided one of the original combinatorial interpretations for entries of finite friezes outside of the quiddity row, namely BCI tuples.
+For infinite friezes, the analogous definition has not previously appeared, although different combinatorial interpretations for peripheral arcs, via T-paths, have appeared (as in~\cite{Sch08Tpath,ST09,GM15}).
+Inspired by this, in Appendix~\ref{appendix:BCI_Tpath}, we extend previous unpublished work of Carroll-Price~\cite{CP03} to provide a bijection between BCI tuples~\cite{BCI74} and $T$-paths.
 Our bijection yields an expansion formula for cluster variables in terms of BCI tuples (Corollary~\ref{rem:bci_formula}) and preserves a natural distributive lattice structure which the $T$-paths are known to have (Proposition~\ref{thm:lattice_tuple1}).

 We begin our article with Section~\ref{sec:cluster_algebras_from_surfaces}, which introduces the necessary background material, including the notation and terminology of arcs, triangulations, and cluster algebras that we will use throughout the article.
 We also recall cluster algebra elements associated to generalized arcs and closed loops (with or without self-crossings) via snake graphs and band graphs, as per~\cite{MW13,MSW11,MSW13}.
 Then in Section~\ref{sec:background_infinite_frieze}, we recall some facts about infinite friezes, and explain how triangulations (of once-punctured {\disks} and annuli) give rise to infinite friezes.
 The remainder of our article provides the statements of our results and their proofs as previewed above.